-Learn more about why this is important and about the technologies that are changing the future of Alzheimer’s research.
+Learn more about why detecting Alzheimer’s early is important and about the technologies that are changing the future of disease research.

-According to the Alzheimer’s Association, early detection of cognitive impairment offers a wide range of benefits for people with dementia, their caregivers, their families and their team of doctors.
-These benefits include:
+According to the Alzheimer’s Association, early detection of cognitive impairment offers a wide range of benefits for people with the disease, their caregivers, families and their team of doctors.